jdlib/JDBX/UserGuide.md

 You can execute a command by calling `StaticStmt.execute(String sql)` or `PrepStmt.execute()` on a initialized `PrepStmt`.
-Both methods return a `org.jdbx.ExecuteResult` which allows you to loop through the individual results, detect if they are update or query results and evalute the `UpdateResult` or `QueryResult`.
+Both methods return a `org.jdbx.ExecuteResult` which allows you to loop through the individual results, detect if they are update or query results and evaluate the `UpdateResult` or `QueryResult`.

 	String sql = ...
 	StaticStmt stmt = ...